top of page

 • A selection of hot and cold beverages, and homemade baking will also be available throughout the workshop, along with hot drinks offered out in the field under the stars

-• Riverstone has a full chefs kitchen with all the essentials provided that you can help yourself to
+• Riverstone has a full chefs kitchen with all the essentials provided for self catering, to maximise shooting time

 • DOC concession fees